sixeightyfour/discord-wikidot-bot/README.md

 1. Ensure you have Python installed on your computer.
 If you do not, download it at https://www.python.org/downloads/.
 2. Create a folder on your computer.
-3. Download bot.py from this repository.
-Put it into that folder.
+3. Download bot.py and image.png from this repository.
+Put them into that folder.
 4. Create a file called .env in that folder containing: <br>
 DISCORD_TOKEN=(Your Discord Token) <br>
 CHANNEL_ID=(Your Channel ID) <br>